 The Oliver Family Scholarship

-This scholarship was established in 2016 by Peter and Julie Oliver during the BK2020 Vision Campaign, and the first recipients will be selected for the 2018-2019 school year.
-The Olivers have four sons, two of them Bishop Kelly students, and two BK alums.
+This scholarship was established in 2016 by Peter and Julie Oliver during the BK2020 Vision Campaign in 2017.
+The Olivers have four sons, one of them a Bishop Kelly student, and three are BK alums.
 Their hope is that this scholarship will be a legacy that continues through their children.
 The Olivers are strong believers of Catholic education, and have been very involved at Bishop Kelly and the BK Foundation since their children were in elementary school.
-A portion of the proceeds will be designated to support the Humanitarian Scholarship, an award to incoming freshman from the partner schools, and the remainder will be designated to need-based scholarship awards.
+Proceeds will be designated to partially support the Humanitarian Scholarship, an award to incoming freshman from the partner schools.

 The Lindsey Family Scholarship